lennon-c/webapp_sandbox/README.md

 This is a set of personal exploratory tests with the [`Streamlit`](https://streamlit.io/) library for building web applications.

+Here are some examples:
-Here is one example: [Classifiers](https://webappsandbox-clennon.streamlit.app/Classifiers), which was created as part of a project on Coursera: [Build a Machine Learning Web App with Streamlit and Python](https://www.coursera.org/projects/machine-learning-streamlit-python).
+-  [Classifiers](https://webappsandbox-clennon.streamlit.app/Classifiers), which was created as part of a project on Coursera: [Build a Machine Learning Web App with Streamlit and Python](https://www.coursera.org/projects/machine-learning-streamlit-python).
+- [Dashboard](https://webappsandbox-clennon.streamlit.app/Dashboard) based on the Coursera project [Create Interactive Dashboards with Streamlit and Python](https://www.coursera.org/projects/interactive-dashboards-streamlit-python)

 So far, I have found `Streamlit` extremely easy to use and deploy.